harsh-bothra/Bheem/README.md

 ``targetfile`` contains list of domains to perform Recon.
 For example: `targettest.com`

+### Exclude out-of-scope subdomains

+Bheem has a flag to remove out-of-scope subdomains from the scan.
+To do so you have to use "-e" flag with comma separated subdomains.

+``Bheem -t targetfile -S -e sub.ex.com,sub1.ex.com``

 # Side Notes

 1. If you don't want to use specific module, just comment it out and it won't be used anymore.